par7133/Sfatto/README.md

 Sfatto gives you three possible sources to feed your status:<br>
 <ol>
-<li>Your status uploaded by your through the youravatar/detail</li>
+<li>Your status uploaded by you through the youravatar/detail page after a correct login</li>
 <li>Your status produced by APP_YOURAVATAR_STATUS_CMD</li>
 <li>Your default status saved in APP_YOURAVATAR_GENERIC_STATUS</li>
 </ol>